leonardopompeu/leonardopompeu/README.md

  # English <h1>
 - Main languages: Python and R.
 - MySQL and MongoDB. ( preferable MySQL ).
-- Other knowledges: Spark, AWS.
+- Other knowledges: AWS.
-- Please, take a look on my repositories (I promise it will be documented and explained 👀)
+- Please, take a look on my repositories.
 - Studying deep learning and neural networks.
 - Seeking a job in data science.
 - One semester left to finish my degree in Computer Engineering in UEMG-Divinópolis (expected at: 07/2023).